The Anchorage (Montclair, New Jersey): History

-Edith would die in 1934 and the property would be purchased by Charles P. Montgomery, the executive vice president of Nabisco and his wife Irene before selling the house in 1950 to Robert Lape Smith, president of the Ban-Cad corporation, and his wife Grace.
+Edith would die in 1934, and the property would be purchased by Charles P. Montgomery, the executive vice president of Nabisco and his wife Irene.
+The house was sold in 1950 to Robert Lape Smith, president of the Ban-Cad corporation, and his wife Grace.
 The property gained some notoriety when their daughter Roberta won the 1954 National Horse Show with a four year old Chestnut, "Miss Laurel".
 Roberta would go on to win over 200 equestrian awards before dying in 1956 at the age of 18.
-In the 1960s the house was bought by Dr. Sindey H. Joffe, a New York lawyer in the midst of a divorce, to separate from his New York based wife Guisse.
+In the 1960s the house was bought by Dr. Sindey H. Joffe, a New York lawyer in the midst of a divorce, to separate from his New York-based wife Guisse.
 Joffe, who served in the United States Army Medical Corps during World War II, made a fortune patenting a chemical solution for preserving flowers.

-From 1996 to 2000 William Farlie Jr., the mayor of Montclair at the time, lived on the property, earning it's more recent moniker Farlie House.
+From 1996 to 2000 William Farlie Jr., the mayor of Montclair at the time, lived on the property, earning its more recent moniker Farlie House.